emilyville/swirl.ly/README.md

 ---------------------

 In the wild at swirl.ly, and with data to support San Francisco and Austin.
+There's a blog post about it here: https://medium.com/p/dff5f372d77c

 How do I add and find data for my city?
 ---------------------